Fitch Affirms Travelers' Ratings; Outlook Stable

 subsidiaries at 'AA'.

-A full list of rating actions follows at the end of this
+See the full list of rating actions below.
+The Rating Outlook is

 KEY RATING DRIVERS